-A concept paper is prepared as a prelude to a full paper.
+A concept paper serves as a prelude to a full paper.
 What is the full paper all about?
 The full paper may be a thesis, a program, a project, or anything that will require a longer time to prepare.

-In essence, a concept paper is an embodiment of your ideas on a certain topic or item of interest.
-Preparing the concept paper saves time because it is possible that your thesis or review panel may say that your concept is not worth pursuing.
+In essence, a concept paper is an embodiment of your ideas on a particular topic or item of interest.
+The concept paper saves time because your thesis or review panel may say that your idea is not worth pursuing.

-It is expected that the concept paper should consist only of 1 or 2 pages.
-Or if you want to clear up some matters, it can go up to 5 pages.
+One expects that the concept paper should consist only of 1 or 2 pages.
+Alternatively, if you want to resolve some matters, it can go up to 5 pages.

-For example, as a student you may be asked to prepare your concept paper for your thesis proposal (see 4 steps in preparing the thesis proposal).
-This means that you will have to develop an idea and express it for others to understand.
+For example, as a student, you may be asked to prepare your concept paper for your thesis proposal (see four steps in preparing the thesis proposal).
+This task means that you will have to develop an idea and express it for others to understand.
 You may glean from either your experience or from the literature that you have read.
 Of course, your topic should be within your respective area of specialization.

-If you are a student of computer science, you might want to study the behaviour of wi-fi signals in different kinds of material where these signals are bounced.
-Or maybe you want to create a simple gadget to concentrate signals for a portable USB wi-fi connection to improve its performance.
-Or probably you would like to find out the optimum size of cache that should be allocated for greatest browsing experience in the internet.
+If you are a student of computer science, you might want to study the behavior of wi-fi signals bounced to different kinds of material.
+Alternatively, maybe you wish to create a simple gadget to concentrate signals for a portable USB wi-fi connection to improve its performance.
+Or perhaps you would like to find out the optimum cache size for the most exceptional browsing experience on the internet.
 The list could go on.

 How Do You Write a Concept Paper?

 As I mentioned a while ago, there is no hard and fast rule on how to write a concept paper.
-It is not actually desirable to have a format as your ideas may be limited by placing your ideas in a box.
-You may miss some important points which may not be in the format given to you.
-The point is that you are able to express to others what you intend to do.
+It is not desirable to have a format, as your ideas tend to be limited.
+You may miss some critical points that may not be in the form given to you.
+The point is that you can express to others what you intend to do.nt is that you can express to others what you intend to do.

 What then are the things that the concept paper as a prelude to a thesis should be able to address or contain?
-To make your approach more systematic, a concept paper must have at least the following elements and in the following order:
+A concept paper must have at least the following elements and in the following order: